 Signatories ensure that international tertiary learners are safe and appropriately supervised in their accommodation and effectively communicate with the parents or legal guardian of learners under 18 years.
+Applies to all international tertiary providers

 Outcome 12 is to ensure that international tertiary learners are safe and well while living and studying in New Zealand.